jplummer01/intelligent-app-workshop/docs/wksp/05-agent-framework-workshop/pre-reqs.md

         ![Groundingconnection](./images/bing-grounding-connection.jpg)
     1. Find the resource you created and click **Add connection**.
     1. Click **Close**.
+    1. On the Connections page, click on the Bing connection you just created to view its details.
+    1. Copy the **full Connection ID** (not just the name).
+The Connection ID should look like:
+        ```
+        /subscriptions/{subscription-id}/resourceGroups/{resource-group}/providers/Microsoft.CognitiveServices/accounts/{ai-foundry-account}/projects/{project-name}/connections/{connection-name}
+        ```
-    1. On the Connections page, copy the name of the connection you just created and paste it as the **groundingWithBingConnectionId** value within the `AIFoundryProject` element in the `appSettings.json` file.
+    1. Paste this full Connection ID as the **groundingWithBingConnectionId** value within the `AIFoundryProject` element in the `appSettings.json` file.

+    > **Important**: You must use the complete Azure AI Foundry connection path, not just the connection name.
+The Connection ID includes the subscription ID, resource group, AI Foundry account, project name, and connection name.

 1. Upgrade OpenAI Connection